Nylon-x/Nylon-x/README.md

 <a href="https://www.linkedin.com/in/jordy-n-199851227"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an IT Network Engineer currently studying Cybersecurity.
-I have a deep passion for technology and a strong commitment to tackling intricate challenges.
+I’m an IT Network Engineer currently advancing my expertise in Cybersecurity.
+Passionate about technology and problem-solving, I thrive on tackling complex challenges and developing secure, efficient network solutions..

 ## Objective

-My 5 years journey in IT hands on experience has led me to understand the importance of security and to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a SOC Analyst team.
+My five-year journey in IT has taught me that technology is only as strong as its security.
+That insight inspired my growing passion for cybersecurity and cloud computing, and I’m now committed to transitioning into a role where I can contribute as a SOC Analyst or Cloud Architect.

 ## Skills